Assistant Professor at Católica-Lisbon School of Business and Economics

 Publications in journals

-- Follow the Money: Online Piracy and Self-Regulation in the Advertising Industry (with Michail Batikas and Jörg Claussen).
-Conditionally accepted at International Journal of Industrial Organization.
+- Follow the Money: Online Piracy and Self-Regulation in the Advertising Industry (with Michail Batikas and Jörg Claussen), forthcoming in International Journal of Industrial Organization.
 Last working paper version.

 - The Next Wave of Digital Technological Change and the Cultural Industries, forthcoming in Journal of Cultural Economics.
 Last working paper version.